 You know those things that just suck the life out of you?
-Maybe it’s dirty laundry or gray days or head colds.
+Maybe it’s dirty laundry or gray days or head colds (or quarantine?).
 Or maybe it’s that never-ending stream of paper clutter.
 Yep, that one is definitely at the top of my list.
 It seems to accumulate on every surface, and each new wave of paper needs to be dealt with somehow, whether that’s filing or tossing or shredding or responding.

 We all make neat piles that turn into small mountains.
 We have good intentions that turn into an hour spent on Pinterest instead.
 Ugh, pesky paper.
 Life sucker, right?